The Lean Startup teaches entrepreneurs how to effectively bring products to market in a way that maximizes effort, time and ROI.

 I had no intention of reading it though because back then I was fully focused on people and social skills and had no time for entrepreneurship.

-But I played along pretending I was going to read it.
+But I played along pretending I was going to read it just because he was my boss.

-A few weeks later I had to confess though I hadn’t even started it, and he exclaimed:
+Unluckily he didn’t forget, and a few weeks later when he asked me I had to confess I hadn’t even started it.

 LOL, cheers Sebastian :).